 If you have experienced financial hardship for some time, you may be able to access some or all of your super to meet reasonable and immediate living expenses.

 You can apply for one payment of up to $10,000 gross in a 12-month period if:

-- you have not received a Financial Hardship payment from any superannuation fund within the last 12 months
+- you haven't received a financial hardship payment from any superannuation fund within the last 12 months

-- you’ve received eligible Commonwealth income support payments at the time of the claim and have been on these payments for a continuous period of at least 26 weeks
+- you’ve received eligible Commonwealth income support payments for a continuous period of at least 26 weeks

 - you’re receiving these payments when you make your application for payment under financial hardship, and

 - you’re unable to meet reasonable and immediate family living expenses

 - If you want to keep your super account open, you need to leave a minimum of $1,000 in your account after making any withdrawal.

 If you’ve reached the age you can legally access your super (preservation age) you can apply to withdraw as much of your super as you wish if: